Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 - **To avoid creating duplicate issues**, the search criteria use the custom label configuration as well as default configuration for three identifying search labels: region, AWS account ID, and "security-hub."

-- each Security Hub Finding type (by title) is represented as a single issue, e.g. if there are three resources that have violated the 'S3.8' rule there will be a single S3.8 Jira issue created
+- Each Security Hub Finding type (by title) is represented as a single issue, e.g. if there are three resources that have violated the 'S3.8' rule there will be a single S3.8 Jira issue created

 3. Closes existing Jira issues in the target project if their underlying findings are no longer active